Establishing Your Personal Brand Through Stationery, Part 2

 When I say you might be able to do three fonts, I mean that you might choose a third font for your name, and then apply the same rule of one style of font to your headers, and the other style of font to your paragraph-level text.
 Note, for example, that my website uses the script font (script meaning that it looks as if it were handwritten) Journal for my company name.
 After that, I use a sans serif font called Lato for headers and sub headers, and I use a serif font called Garamond for paragraph text.

 If this is well outside of your wheelhouse, and you don’t think you have the eye for it, take comfort in the knowledge that this is something you can Google.
 Type in a query like, What font combinations work well on resumes?
 Or, What fonts match well together?
 A bunch of suggestions will pop up.
+Look around, and try out a few combinations that you like.

 If this is well outside of your wheelhouse, and you don’t think you have the eye for it, take comfort in the knowledge that this is something you can Google.